 More info >

-Experience Portland's paranormal heritage as we investigate several local ghost stories gathered from homeowners, alienists, and newspaper accounts.
+Experience Portland's paranormal heritage as we investigate several local ghost narratives gathered from homeowners, alienists, and newspaper accounts.
 The tour stops at three locations where the spirits are known to be less than peaceful.
-This tour takes place on Halloween, Fridays and Saturdays in the last two weeks of October, and every Friday the 13th.
+This tour takes place on Halloween, Fridays and Saturdays in October, and every Friday the 13th, and by request year-round.

 More info >